TheFeshy/YearOfMonsters/readme.markdown

 You will need three things, at least one of which you probably already have:

-* This repository `TODO: get the git clone command for our repository`
+* This repository, using the command `git clone https://github.com/TheFeshy/YearOfMonsters.git`
 * A distribution of [LaTeX](https://www.latex-project.org/get/) (It's free and open source)
 * A text editor